chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

   interesting generalizations.

-- It provides the basic vocabulary for mathematical descriptions of fundamental processes and phenomena..
+- It provides the basic vocabulary for mathematical descriptions of fundamental processes and phenomena.

-- It forms the basic building blocks for geometrical objects like curves, surfaces, solids, and even higher dimensional analogs
+- It forms the basic building blocks for geometrical objects like curves, surfaces, solids, and even higher dimensional analogs.

 - It develops intuition needed in other fields like linear algebra or data analysis.

-- It prepares you for further study in many other fields (not only in mathematics and its direct applications)
+- It prepares you for further study in many other fields (not only in mathematics and its direct applications).

 - It makes you smarter (...
 I hope).